Collegiate-Edu-Nation/easy-ftc/README.md

         }

 ## Dev Setup
-The development environment can be setup by either importing this project into Android Studio, or by using Nix with your IDE of choice
+The development environment can be setup by either using Nix with your IDE of choice, or by importing this project into Android Studio

 ### Nix
 Nix is my preferred approach for setting up the development environment.
-Linux, MacOS, and WSL are supported
+Linux and MacOS are supported

 <b>Must install flake-enabled Nix before running</b>